TheOnlyPatty/ble_scanner_app/README.md

 # ble_scanner_app

-BLE scanner app for technical test at onceLabs
+BLE scanner app for finding and connecting to nearby BLE devices